Sightseeing Tours in Inverness

 - Duration:10 Hours

 OVERVIEWDiscover some of Scotland's most majestic sights in just one day on this private tour from Inverness.
 Travel across the Scottish Highlands, from Urquhart Castle on Loch Ness to the Three Sisters south of Glen Coe, then catch the spectacle of the Jacobite steam train passing over the Glenfinnan Viaduct.
-As you explore, your guide will regale you with stories of Scotland's dramatic history.Explore the Scottish Highlands on a day tour from InvernessPrivate tour, exclusively for your party: A personalized experienceHassle-free pickup from your Inverness hotel or the airportSee top landmarks and hear stories about Scottish historyINCLUDESPrivate transportationPrivate Driver-GuideBottled waterAir-conditioned vehicleEXCLUDESadmission feesYou will have up to 90 minutes in Fort William for lunch at your own costMEETING AND PICKUPPickup pointsThe supplier will pick up customers from select hotelsOptions and Start timePrivate Vehicle :08:30 AMPickup detailsWe will collect you from your hotelWHAT TO EXPECT1: Urquhart CastleStopping for 10 minutes for photos10 minutes -Admission Ticket Not Included2: InvermoristonWe will stop here to take in the natural highland beauty of this scenic river and old bridge15 minutes -Admission Ticket Free3: Fort AugustusYou can take upto 30 minutes to wonder around fort Augustus for the scenic canals lochs on the Caledonian canal and grab a coffee30 minutes -Admission Ticket FreeBridge of Oich (Pass by)We pass this without stopping4: Commando MonumentA fantastic memorial for the Commando's of the Second World War and Views of Ben Nevis10 minutes -Admission Ticket Free5: Glenfinnan ViaductIt is best to be here early so we need to arrive around 2.20 to 2.30 pm to get the best spot for photos1 hour -Admission Ticket Free6: Fort WilliamThis is your lunch stop 30 to 45 minutes so we can get to the viaduct in time to park up and get a great spot for photos30 minutes -Admission Ticket Free7: GlencoeWe are on route to Glencoe early to try and beat the crowds to the 3 waters meeting point and to view the 3 sisters of glencoe1 hour -Admission Ticket Free8: DoresYou final stop on the way back to Inverness and maybe you will meet the famous Nessie hunter while taking in the beautiful beach20 minutes -Admission Ticket FreeADDITIONAL INFOService animals allowedSpecialized infant seats are availableTravelers should have at least a moderate level of physical fitnessNot wheelchair accessibleThis tour/activity will have a maximum of 7 travelersCANCELLATION POLICYFor a full refund, cancel at least 24 hours before the scheduled departure time.This experience requires good weather.
-If its canceled due to poor weather, youll be offered a different date or a full refund.(For information purpose only - definite start times will show on voucher, once confirmed)
+Enjoy hassle-free hotel pickup and a personalized experience throughout your journey.Explore the Scottish Highlands on a day tour from InvernessPrivate tour exclusively for your party for a personalized experienceHassle-free hotel pickup from your Inverness accommodationSee top landmarks and hear stories about Scottish historyINCLUDESPrivate transportationPrivate Driver-GuideBottled waterAir-conditioned vehicleEXCLUDESadmission feesYou will have up to 90 minutes in Fort William for lunch at your own costMEETING AND PICKUPPickup pointsThe supplier will pick up customers from select hotelsOptions and Start timePrivate Vehicle :08:30 AMPickup detailsWe will collect you from your hotelWHAT TO EXPECT1: Urquhart CastleStopping for 10 minutes for photos10 minutes -Admission Ticket Not Included2: InvermoristonWe will stop here to take in the natural highland beauty of this scenic river and old bridge15 minutes -Admission Ticket Free3: Fort AugustusYou can take upto 30 minutes to wonder around fort Augustus for the scenic canals lochs on the Caledonian canal and grab a coffee30 minutes -Admission Ticket FreeBridge of Oich (Pass by)We pass this without stopping4: Commando MonumentA fantastic memorial for the Commando's of the Second World War and Views of Ben Nevis10 minutes -Admission Ticket Free5: Glenfinnan ViaductIt is best to be here early so we need to arrive around 2.20 to 2.30 pm to get the best spot for photos1 hour -Admission Ticket Free6: Fort WilliamThis is your lunch stop 30 to 45 minutes so we can get to the viaduct in time to park up and get a great spot for photos30 minutes -Admission Ticket Free7: GlencoeWe are on route to Glencoe early to try and beat the crowds to the 3 waters meeting point and to view the 3 sisters of glencoe1 hour -Admission Ticket Free8: DoresYou final stop on the way back to Inverness and maybe you will meet the famous Nessie hunter while taking in the beautiful beach20 minutes -Admission Ticket FreeADDITIONAL INFOService animals allowedSpecialized infant seats are availableTravelers should have at least a moderate level of physical fitnessNot wheelchair accessibleThis tour/activity will have a maximum of 7 travelersCANCELLATION POLICYFor a full refund, cancel at least 24 hours before the scheduled departure time.This experience requires good weather.
+If its canceled due to poor weather, youll be offered a different date or a full refund.(For information purpose only - definite start times will show on voucher, once confirmed) -

 Inverness: Point of Interest Map